Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 • The network is not working.
 For further directions on this, turn to Section 21.4, “Network problems”.

 • DNS is not working at the moment (which prevents GNOME from working and the system from making validated requests to secure servers).
-One indication that this is the case is that the machine takes an extremely long time to respond to any action.
+One indication that this is the case is that the machine takes a long time to respond to any action.
 Find more information about this topic in Section 21.4, “Network problems”.

 • If the system is configured to use Kerberos, the system's local time may have drifted past the accepted variance with the Kerberos server time (this is typically 300 seconds).
 If NTP (network time protocol) is not working properly or local NTP servers are not working, Kerberos authentication ceases to function because it depends on common clock synchronization across the network.